 Labor Day Arts and Crafts Festival

 Make your way to Bond Park in the center of town where you will find nearly 100 vendors selling one-of-a-kind arts and crafts.
-This annual festival has been bringing artisans to Estes Park every Labor Day weekend for over four decades.
-From paintings, to sculptures, jewelry, woodworking, photography, and much much more, you will find art with a unique mountain-flare handmade in the artists’ own studios.
+This annual festival has brought artisans to Estes Park every Labor Day weekend for over four decades.
+From paintings to sculptures, jewelry, woodworking, photography and much more, you will find handmade art with a unique mountain-flare.

-The festival will be open Saturday Sep.
-3, and Sunday Sep.
-4 from 9 am to 5 pm, and Monday Sep.
-5 from 9 am to 3 pm.
-You can park in the nearby parking garage for free, or closer to the action in the metered spots surrounding Bond Park.
+The festival will be open Saturday September 2nd through Monday September 4th.
+You can park in the nearby parking garage for free or closer to the action in the metered spots surrounding Bond Park.

 Hiking